 Additionally, when you take finance for a dog, you pay the cost of the dog and the interest on the repayments, further increasing your outgoings.

-What Are the Statistics about Loans for Vet Bills?
+What Are the Statistics About Loans for Vet Bills?

 The statistics surrounding loans for veterinary bills show that this method of payment is still in the minority.
 Around 5% of pet owners use loans to pay for routine vet visits and emergencies.